First-Timers Guide to Sonoma Wine Country

 Once in Sonoma, explore the county’s roots at Buena Vista Winery.
 Founded in 1857, this is the oldest commercial winery in California, complete with caves that are actual historical landmarks.
 The aging tombs have recently been renovated for modern safety measures, but remain elegantly dark and mysterious.

 The Wine Tool Museum and Tasting features a 20-minute light, sound, and visual show telling the history of winemaking through its tools.
-Guided paired tastings are the best way to explore everything, where a host first offers the barrel wine, then the finished wine, and explains the evolution.
+Guided wine tastings are the way to go, in which your host first offers the barrel wine, then the finished wine, and explains the evolution.

 Take a Wine Tour